Dr. King’s dream inspires me to confront family prejudice with hope

 This person sent me screenshots of things some family members had said about me.
 And while I think this messenger was trying to reconnect, sharing gossip wasn’t the right approach.

-The texts they showed me centered around my sexuality.
+The texts they showed me were prejudice and centered around my sexuality.
 By being openly gay I was “ruining the family name” and by being married to another woman I was, “flaunting” my queerness.
 The texts claimed that no one else in my family was gay and they “just don’t get where this was coming from.”

 Before the hurt set it, I got defensive.